FisherSHADOW/article-preview-component-master/README.md

-# Frontend Mentor - Interactive rating component solution
+# Frontend Mentor - article preview component master

-This is a solution to the [Base Apparel coming soon page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/base-apparel-coming-soon-page-5d46b47f8db8a7063f9331a0).
+This is a solution to the [Base Apparel coming soon page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/article-preview-component-dYBN_pYFT/hub).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents